 This poster, like the booklet with the same title, is about the right of Aboriginal peoples, as a result of a case called Gladue, to have a judge take their background into account when setting bail or deciding on a sentence.
 It includes a list of places to go for further help and information.

 This resource explains your rights when you buy or lease a used motor vehicle from a registered dealer.
 It tells you what information the dealer must give you, what must be in the written contract, and what you can do if a dealer breaks these rules or acts unfairly.

 This resource explains what landlords can do with personal property that tenants leave behind when they move or are evicted.
 It describes when it is legal for a landlord to take a tenant’s belongings, what a landlord can do with the belongings of a tenant who dies, and what some of the rules are for a tenant who lives in a mobile or land lease home.

 A care home is a rented home that provides health care services, attendant care services, or help with daily living.
-This booklet explains how to tell if someone is a care home tenant and describes the rights of care home tenants.
+This publication explains how to tell if someone is a care home tenant and describes the rights of care home tenants.
 It covers topics such as information packages, tenancy agreements, rent, services, and evictions.